-One of the most salient features is that remarketing allows brands to re-engage visitors that are no longer on their website.
+One of the most salient features is that remarketing allows brands to re-engage visitors that are no longer on their websites.
 Brand recall and brand engagement are both sub-facets of this point.
 Remarketing gives your brand a second chance to bring a prospect back into the fold.
-Coupled with SEO, social referrals or standard ads, remarketing can be a secondary line of attraction to a brand.
-Reduction of loss can be powerful not just because your are preventing the loss of leads, but because those who have previously visited your website and come back may have a higher potential for conversion.
+Coupled with SEO, social referrals, or standard ads, remarketing can be a secondary line of attraction to a brand.
+Reduction of loss can be powerful not just because you are preventing the loss of leads but because those who have previously visited your website and come back may have a higher potential for conversion.

 Marketing for IT Companies